Colleges of the University of York: Organisation and governance

+Changes to the structure of the colleges starting in September 2015 meant that the previous role of Head of College became part-time, and the full-time role of Assistant Head of College was introduced.
+In September 2019, this role was renamed to College Manager, with the role of Head of College becoming titled the College Principal.
+Before it was discontinued, the last colleges with a College Principal were Derwent College, Langwith College, and Vanburgh College.

+Following the Colleges Governance Review, in April 2023 the Student Life Committee agreed to discontinue the role of College Principal.
+College Council would be chaired by the Senior College Fellow, with all colleges who did not already have one now appointing one.
+College Managers will continue to have operational responsibility for the college, and will serve as the Executive Officer of the Council.
+In November 2023, the College Constitution was suitably updated.

 College life

 Representation

-The day-to-day running of the colleges is managed by an elected committee of staff and student members chaired by the college's Provost.
+The day-to-day running of the colleges is managed by an elected committee of staff and student members chaired by the college's Senior College Fellow.
 Colleges have a Junior Common Room for undergraduate students, which is managed by the elected Junior Common Room Committee, and a Graduate Common Room for post-graduate students, as well as a Senior Common Room, which is managed by elected representatives of the college's academic and administrative members.

-The only exceptions to this are Wentworth which as a post-graduate only college does not have a Junior Common Room, and Halifax, Constantine and Goodricke which are run by a student association that represents both undergraduates and postgraduates together.
-Vanbrugh and Langwith's Junior Common Room Committees are branded as College Student Associations, however both Vanbrugh and Langwith retains a Graduate Common Room and a Senior Common Room and therefore it's SA plays the same role as the JCRC in the other colleges.
+The only exceptions to this are Wentworth which as a postgraduate only college does not have a Junior Common Room, and Halifax, Constantine, Anne Lister, David Kato, and Goodricke which are run by a College Student Association that represents both undergraduates and postgraduates together.
+Vanbrugh and Langwith's Junior Common Room Committees are branded as College Student Associations, however both Vanbrugh and Langwith retains a Graduate Common Room and a Senior Common Room and therefore it's CSA plays the same role as the JCRC in the other colleges.

 A University of York Students' Union (YUSU) referendum proposing the formation of College Student Associations passed in 2013.
 This did not change the structure of student representation in the colleges however, as the colleges are independent of YUSU and therefore any change in the way representation is organised would require a college referendum.
-No college has changed its status (Halifax having already had a SA, and Constantine only being founded after the referendum), with Wentworth being the only college to have held a referendum on changing to a Student Association which resulted in a no vote.
+No college has changed its status (Halifax having already had a CSA, and Constantine only being founded after the referendum), with Wentworth and Vanbrugh being the only colleges to have held a referendum on changing to a Student Association which resulted in a no vote.

-Junior Common Rooms and Student Associations are headed by an 'Executive Committee' made up of a Chair/President, Vice Chair/Presidents, Secretary, and Treasurer who have signatory powers.
+Junior Common Rooms and Student Associations are each different in composition, but are broadly headed by an 'Executive Committee' made up of a Chair/President, Vice Chair/Presidents, Secretary, and Treasurer who have signatory powers.
 Below the executive committee are the rest of the members of the committees who have responsibilities for welfare, activities, events and the general running of the committee.